tetherless-world/diabetes-pharmacology-ontology/docs/index.md

 # Supplementary Material

+## Evaluation against Principles for Developing Computational Biomedical Knowledge
+A recent article [1] promotes three guiding principles for developing computational biomedical knowledge (CBK) and its associated infrastructure;  CBK should be FAIR, trustworthy, and open.
+In this section, we use these principles to evaluate the Diabetes Pharmacology Ontology.

-## Adherence to the FAIR Principles
+### Adherence to the FAIR Principles
 The Findability, Accessibility, Interoperability, and Reusability (FAIR) principles include guidelines that have been widely adopted and cited for publishing data and metadata on the web.
-Highlighted in these principles are recommendations intended to assist with the automatic discovery, use, and reuse of data, both by computational stakeholders as well as humans~\cite{wilkinson2016fair}.
+Highlighted in these principles are recommendations intended to assist with the automatic discovery, use, and reuse of data, both by computational stakeholders as well as humans [2].
 For data to adhere to the FAIR principles, resources described within should use unique and persistent identifiers.
 The current version as well as earlier versions of the data should be freely, openly, and readily accessible.
 Metadata used to describe resources with the data should also be FAIR.